hardesc/rbp-npm/npm/doc/cli/npm-build.md

 This is the plumbing command called by `npm link` and `npm install`.

-It should generally be called during installation, but if you need to run it directly, run:
+It should generally not be called directly.

-    npm run-script build

 ## SEE ALSO